Skip to main content

 5.2 Simulation Running

 spine simulate provides the model simulation testing function on the PC side (currently only for the x86 architecture).
-This function is based on the qemu-riscv64 and x86_64-riscv64 cross-compilation tools pre-installed in the SDK, and supports the standard ONNX model and the model quantified by the Jintie Space-Time AI deployment tool, and ensures that the inference result is completely consistent with the running result on the chip side.
+This function is based on the qemu-riscv64 and x86_64-riscv64 cross-compilation tools pre-installed in the SDK, and supports the standard ONNX model and the model quantified by the Spacemit AI deployment tool, and ensures that the inference result is completely consistent with the running result on the chip side.
 Taking the generated test dataset as an example:

 $ spine simulate test_data/resnet50/